Praise be to Allah.

 “What an excellent condiment vinegar is!”

 Such is the balanced dietary of the Prophet s.a.w.
 He was also moderate in terms of his consumption.
-He never likes to fill his belly to the brim and would sometimes sleep in hunger, attesting to the simple life of the Prophet s.a.w.
+He never likes to fill his belly to the brim and would sometimes sleep in hunger, attesting to his simple life.

 After his meal, the Prophet s.a.w. would praise Allah s.w.t. for the food he is blessed with, showing us another good example of being constantly grateful and to remember the source of provisions.
 Every act, even the ones that seemed like a normal routine, is an act of worship done by the name of Allah The Almighty.